Team-S-I-R/jelly-hsproject/README.md

   </a>

 <h3 align="center">
-    Jelly HeadStarter Hackathon
+    JellyUp
 </h3>
   <p align="center">
-    Third Hackathon for Jelly with HeadStarter AI.
-Targeting JellyJelly.com requirements and specifications for the duration of the Hackathon.
+    A collaborative project developed during the third Hackathon for the JellyJelly Track with HeadStarter AI, aimed at fulfilling the requirements of JellyJelly.com.
     <br />
     <div align="center">
         <a href="#">Report Bug</a>